ivandamg/Containres_in_cluster/README.md

 5. Run Braker3

-2. Trim and align your RNA-seq data to your genome with HISAT2 https://www.reneshbedre.com/blog/hisat2-sequence-aligner.html
+2. Trim data with fastp and align your RNA-seq data to your genome with HISAT2 https://www.reneshbedre.com/blog/hisat2-sequence-aligner.html

            1. Build index on genome assembly